Fertility, Prenatal and Postnatal Care

 Chiropractic care during pregnancy can establish and maintain pelvic balance during pregnancy.
 Adjustments are designed to correct pelvic misalignments, which can increase the room available for the developing baby.
 Adjustments can also allow the baby to get into the best possible position for a natural delivery.
 Chiropractic is also safe for babies and children, allowing them to reach and maintain optimal health and wellness.

-Increased blood and lymphatic circulation have many great benefits, especially during pregnancy.
+Increased blood and lymphatic circulation have many great benefits, especially during and after pregnancy.
 Swelling during pregnancy is often caused by reduced circulation and increased pressure from the uterus.
 Massage encourages the lymphatic system to remove any collected fluids, while the boost in blood circulation increases blood flow to the placenta and improves overall immunity.

-Prenatal massage also helps to regulate hormone levels, leading to decreased anxiety and symptoms of depression.
+Prenatal and postnatal massage also helps to regulate hormone levels, leading to decreased anxiety and symptoms of depression.
 Norepinephrine and cortisol, hormones associated with stress, have been shown to decrease with regular massages, while the hormones dopamine and serotonin have been shown to increase; low levels of dopamine and serotonin are associated with depression.
 Hormone regulation also aids in better sleep and increases energy levels during the day.
 It also leads to fewer complications during birth and lowers the chance of postnatal complications in newborns.

 The soles of the feet are like a mini map of the inside of the body, and are linked to our inner organs and systems, including the fallopian tubes and ovaries.
 By massaging different points on the feet, we can unblock energy pathways in the body and so help the body to regain its natural balance and heal itself.